Nurse Cavell

 Nurse Cavell is a 1916 Australian feature-length film directed by W. J. Lincoln about the execution of Edith Cavell during World War I. It was also known as Edith Cavell.

 It is considered a lost film.

 Plot

-In an English garden, a Belgian officer meets a ward of an old clergyman friend of Edith Clavell.
+In an English garden, a Belgian officer meets a ward of an old clergyman friend of Edith Cavell.

-Eventually Clavell is executed for spying.
+Eventually Cavell is executed for spying.